gospel-desk/www.logstown.com/_posts/2020-06-03-deisis-faithful-servants.md

 ---
 layout: post
 heading: "A Deisis of the Faithful Servants"
-excerpt: "Advised by Andrew Gould, I have set the iconographic parameters for the Twelve Believers project."
+excerpt: "Advised by Andrew Gould, I have set the parameters for the iconography of the Twelve Believers."
+is_published: yes
 ---

 The [Twelve Believers](/the-twelve-believers/) project is a celebration of